tchapi/own-private-cloud/README.md

 # Tips

 > If you change databases.sh, you need to clear the content of `/mnt/databases/mysql` (`mongo`, or `couch` too if needed) on the host for the entrypoint script to be replayed entirely

+### Add a failover IP on Debian 9

+Supposing an alias of `1`, and an interface of `ens3` :

+Disable auto configuration on boot by adding :

+    network: {config: disabled}

+in `/etc/cloud/cloud.cfg.d/99-disable-network-config.cfg`

+Edit `/etc/network/interfaces.d/50-cloud-init.cfg` and add :

+    auto ens3:1
+    iface ens3:1 inet static
+    address YOUR.FAILOVER.IP
+    netmask 255.255.255.255

 ### The map tiles server